TeamHealth Settles Whistleblower Case for $60 Million

 In addition to the settlement, TeamHealth agreed to enter into an integrity agreement with the U.S. Department of Health and Human Services’ Office of Inspector General, which is intended to help resolve the company’s issues with transparency and accountability.
 The agreement is set to last for five years.

 At Freidin Brown, P.A., our firm can help you pursue financial compensation for your damages by putting our extensive experience to work for you.
-Our Miami medical malpractice attorneys have tried over 300 cases in front of a jury and recovered hundreds of millions of dollars in compensation for our clients.
+Our Florida medical malpractice lawyers have tried over 300 cases in front of a jury and recovered hundreds of millions of dollars in compensation for our clients.